justrjlewis/hugo-nova/content/about.md

 slug = "about"
 +++

 This is a really good content!
+This template is used to post events to novashrm.org